 Benro Travel Angel Tripods (right) are full-sized tripods that feature legs that can be inverted and folded back 180 degrees for easy packing and carrying.
 They can also be converted into a compact monopod without tools.
 The tripods are available on their own or part of a kit, and you can buy the less expensive aluminum versions or the sturdier, lighter but more expensive carbon fiber ones.
 Features include a center column hook, so you can hang your camera bag from it to provide more weight and stability when shooting.
 Benro also offers Travel Flat tripods, also available at Adorama, which fold so they can be stored completely flat, taking up less space in a carry-on bag.
 Note: Benro tripods are sold without heads, which you will need to buy separately.

 The Giottos Vitruvian lineup of tripods is available in 4- and 5- section versions and more durable but expensive Carbon Fiber or lower-cost aluminum, the Giottos Vitruvian series folds to between 15 and 18 inches (depending on the model) and extends to maximum heights of between 60 and 69 inches.
-Most are equipped with Arca-style ballheads and can handle payloads of 8-13 pounds.
+All models come with heads, most are equipped with Arca-style ballheads and can handle payloads of 8-13 pounds; the rest are Arca-capable.
 Legs fold 180 degrees to protect the center column (see photo illustration above) and to stow away more easily.
-Prices at Adorama range from $175-$305, depending on size and material used.
-Heads are extra.
+Prices at Adorama range from $174.95-$305.99, depending on size and material used.

 What about tripod heads?